-Forest Operations and Applied Restoration Option:This curriculum is designed to provide students with the basic forestry and technical skills needed to develop and implement forest management plans and restoration projects.
+Forest Operations Option:This curriculum is designed to provide students with the forestry and technical skills needed to develop and implement forest management plans to achieve a wide range of goals.
 Graduates of this option will have the knowledge and skills to implement and plan for environmentally sound, socially acceptable, technically feasible, and financially viable forest operations.
-Public forestry agencies, other government agencies, non-governmental organizations, private forestry firms, and construction companies are seeking individuals with these skills.
+Public land management agencies, other government agencies, non-governmental organizations, private forestry firms, and construction companies are seeking individuals with these skills.

 A Sample of Related Occupations

 Educational Organizations Lumber Companies

 - The University of Montana College of Forestry and Conservation

 - Montana Department of Natural Resources and Conservation

 - Directory of Salary Surveys on the Web